EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 * [More details](#more-datails)
 * [Technical Support](#technical-support)

-## What is the EGI Workload Manager"?"
+## What is the EGI Workload Manager?

 The EGI Workload Manager is a service provided to the EGI community to efficiently manage and distribute computing workloads on the EGI infrastructure.